Customize Consent Preferences

 Pipeline | IFx-2.0

-IFx-2.0 personalized cancer vaccine involves a simple injection into a patient’s tumor of a small amount of pDNA that encodes for an immunogenic bacterial protein which gets expressed on the surface of the patient’s tumor.
+IFx-2.0 personalized innate immune agonist involves a simple injection into a patient’s tumor of a small amount of pDNA that encodes for an immunogenic bacterial protein which gets expressed on the surface of the patient’s tumor.
 In doing so, IFx-2.0 is designed to harness the power of the patient’s innate immune response, which has evolved over time to be conserved to detect foreign pathogens like bacterial proteins.
 By making the surface of a tumor look like a bacterium, IFx-2.0 is designed to use the tumor itself as the source of foreign neoantigens to prime and initiate an innate immune response against the tumor irrespective of whether the tumor escaped immune recognition prior to IFx-2.0 administration.

 IFx-2.0 Summary Phase 1/1b Clinical Trial Results